ShanJiang1911/learning-notes/Read06.md

 * Big O notation: time complexity & space complexity.
 How long and how much memory it takes to perform the algorithm.

-* Allows you to quantify and compare dirrerent algorithms.
+* Allows you to quantify and compare different algorithms.
 Big O usually gives the worst case scenario.

-* logrithmic complexity: why binary search is helpfull
+* logarithmic complexity: why binary search is helpfull

-* difference between expotential complexity and linear complexity is huge.
+* difference between exponential-complexity and linear-complexity is huge.

 ### [Rolling Dice Examples](https://artofproblemsolving.com/wiki/index.php/Basic_Programming_With_Python#Program_Example_1_3)